Houari Boumédiène: Early life and War of Independence

 Not much is known about Boumédiène's early life.
-His place of birth variously appear as Guelma, the village of Clauzel near Guelma, or Héliopolis, and his date of birth as 16 August 1925, 23 August 1927, or in most sources as 1932.
+His place of birth variously appear as Guelma, the nearby village of Clauzel, or Héliopolis, and his date of birth as 16 August 1925, 23 August 1927, or (in most sources) as 1932.
 His father said in a 1965 interview that his date of birth was 23 August 1932.
 His birth name was Mohammed ben Brahim Boukherouba, and his father was a penniless wheat-farmer and was an Arab and strict Muslim who did not speak French.
 According to the Encyclopaedia of Islam, his family is Arabic-speaking and of Berber origins.
 He was educated at a Quranic school in Guelma until he was 14, then an Arabic secondary school in Constantine.

 In 1952, when France was recruiting Algerians to fight in the Indochina War, Boumédiène went to Cairo, where he studied at the Al-Azhar University.
 It was there he first met Ahmed Ben Bella.
 He joined the National Liberation Front (FLN) in the Algerian War of Independence in 1955, adopting Houari Boumédiène as his nom-de-guerre (from Sidi Boumediène, the name of the patron saint of the city of Tlemcen in western Algeria, where he served as an officer during the war, and Sidi El Houari, the patron saint of nearby Oran).
 He reached the rank of colonel, then the highest rank in the FLN forces, and from 1960 he was chief of staff of the ALN, the FLN's military wing.
 In 1973, he married Anissa el-Mansali, a lawyer.